bruinpool-devs/BruinPool_frontEnd/README.md

 ## Local Environment Setup

-1. Install nodeJS by following installation guides from https://nodejs.org/en/download/
+1. Install nodeJS by following installation guides from https://nodejs.org/en/download/.
-2. Clone the repository to your local environment using `git clone https://github.com/bruinpool-devs/bruinpool_frontend.git`
+2. Clone the repository to your local environment using `git clone https://github.com/bruinpool-devs/bruinpool_frontend.git`.
-3. `cd` into the clone repository, and install all used packages & dependencies using:
+3. `cd` into the clone repository, and install all used packages & dependencies using: `npm install`.
-   `npm install`

 ## Local Development Setup